-To honor the connectedness of all things, we’ve packed our March Sacred Geometry Box with beautiful supplies to help you tune into your unified wholeness.
+To honor the connectedness of all things, we’ve packed our March Sacred Geometry Box (SOLD OUT) with beautiful supplies to help you tune into your unified wholeness.

 The amazing Goddess Cassie Uhl, the founder of Zenned Out, is here to shine a light on some of the symbols found in this box!